victorflorez/victorflorez.github.io/index.md

 ## Research Areas:
-My interests lie in the intersection between environmental exposures and health outcomes in migrant and Latinx communities.
-Also, my reserach focus on a) children’s cognitive development outcomes both in utero and postnatal exposures and b) the impact of environmental exposures on cancer .
+My interests lie in the intersection between environmental exposures and health outcomes, with focus on migrant and Latinx communities:

+ -Migration and health
+ -Exposure assessment
+ -Impact of climate change on health -Global/international health
+ -Children’s Health
+ -Research Translation
+ -Community-engaged intervention research

 In my research, I´m applying the latest generation of quantitative methods in epidemiology and new causal inference methods.
 Currently, I´m studying the effect of metal mixtures on children’s cognitive abilities and how policy actions can be actionable from hypothetical interventions.

 ## What is public health?
 Here are some folks talking about: